wznmickey/linuxParty/slides.md

 ---

-# FOCS Debian （Ignore it）
+# FOCS Debian （Still developing please ignore it）

 - Features a similar interface to Windows 10.
 Windows users will feel at home
 - Developed from base system to avoid redundant software as in official Debian images